OCA/purchase-workflow/purchase_order_sending_warning/readme/USAGE.rst

-Filter Orders which could not be sent by `sending_warning` field visible on purchase order tree view.
+Filter Orders which could not be sent by `transmission_error` field visible on purchase order tree view.